biglizards/SoF-Notes/content/characters/NPCS/Mervil Manor arc/Meathead Ted.md

 Has strong ties to the Krems in [[Duruza]], having gifted a large sum to a dewesetic.

 Attempted to assassinate [[Astrid Knutsdir|Astrid]] while she was in the blue docks, but she got away due to [[Quintus]] sacrificing himself.

+Attempted to assassinate Astrid by contracting shade rot and being smuggled into the cargo hold of her ship.
+Unclear if this was his choice or plan.
+Killed after being discovered due to coughing and moaning, briefly mistaken for a ghost by the crew.